wicid-ai/wicid_firmware/README.md

 **Production Mode** (default):
 - Filesystem is writable from code (setup portal can save credentials)
 - USB mass storage is disabled
+- USB serial console is enabled for monitoring and debugging
 - Used for normal operation and by customers

 **Safe Mode** (for development):